Chad Doerman: Father accused of executing sons could face death penalty

 An attorney for Doerman entered a plea of not guilty on all charges.

-According to court records, in addition to the aggravated murder charges, Doerman, 32, also faces eight counts of kidnapping and four counts of felonious assault.
+According to court records, in addition to the aggravated murder charges, Doerman also faces eight counts of kidnapping and four counts of felonious assault.

+Tekulve said this is the first death-penalty-eligible case in Clermont County in about 30 years.

+“My goal is to have this man executed for slaughtering these three boys,” Tekulve told The Enquirer.

-He was being held in the Clermont County Jail on a bond of $20 million but on Friday, a judge ordered him held on no bail.
+Doerman was being held in the Clermont County Jail on a bond of $20 million but on Friday, Judge Victor Haddad ordered him held on no bail.
 Defense attorneys did not object

 Funerals set for the boys